ratosh/sc2_maps/README.md

 Current solution to this issue is to add visual buffs to units giving more information.
 Here is how we add this information:
 * Void ray: Has the basic weapon defined and a buff telling if void ray prismatic alignment is active.
 Bots should integrate the weapon and add a bonus damage when the buff is active.
 * Oracle: Has the basic weapon and a buff telling that weapon is active.
 Bots should integrate that the weapon is only active when the buff is active.
 * Bunker: No weapons but has buffs to specify the amount of units inside.
-Bots should integrate the weapon, changing the attack amount based on the amount of units.
+Bots should copy the weapon from units and changing the attack amount based on the amount of units.

 ## How to create a map